elklein96/reelr/README.md

 ## Wow, that's great.
 How do I use this?

-There are a few steps before we can start installing reeler.
+There are a few steps before we can start installing reelr.

 1. Install MongoDB (this takes a while).
 ⋅⋅1.
 If you're installing Mongo on a Raspberry Pi or any ARM Processor, you have to rebuild it from the source.